ibm-cloud-docs/vpc/load-balancers.md

 The application load balancer is configured in active-active mode.
 All compute resources of the load balancer are actively involved in forwarding traffic.

 High Availability (HA) is achieved by using a Domain Name Service (DNS).
-VIP of each compute resource is registered with DNS.
+The Virtual IP (VIP) of each compute resource is registered to the assigned DNS.
 If any of the compute resources go down, the other resources continue to forward traffic.

 An NLB is configured in active-standby mode.
 A single VIP is registered with DNS, and traffic is forwarded through that compute resource.
 If an active compute resource goes down, the standby takes over and the VIP is transferred to the standby.